- National Geographic

 Free Subscription: Complimentary 1-year subscription to National Geographic Magazine (one per booking).

 $6,290 to $8,390

-Take an early afternoon flight from Seattle to Juneau.
-Before embarking the ship, stop by the Alaska State Museum for an artful introduction to this unique state.
+Arrive in Juneau, and before embarking the ship, stop by the Alaska State Museum for an artful introduction to this unique state.
 Also, visit Mendenhall Glacier, set in the dramatic Mendenhall Valley, located just 12 miles from downtown Juneau.
 Embark the ship and take the time to settle into your cabin before dinner.
 After dinner onboard, take a few hours to yourself and explore the port of Juneau.